 Recovery from nipple surgery is also dependent upon the complexity and range of the surgical procedure.
 Standalone nipple surgery often comes with little downtime and short recovery periods.

-Patients generally receive a sedative and local anesthetic before surgery for optimal comfort, according to the Long Island Plastic Surgical Group in New York.
+Patients generally receive a sedative and local anesthetic before surgery for optimal comfort.
 Inverted nipple surgery recovery may involve swelling and mild discomfort that can be addressed with pain medication.

 Approximately four days after inverted nipple surgery, sutures are usually removed and patients can return to their normal routines, although they should take care to avoid strenuous activities for several weeks.